Fixed Loans vs. Variable Loans

 There is no way you can see into the future and predict whether you will be better or worse off with fixed loans or variable loans, because no-one knows what will happen with the economy and interest rates.

-However you can make an educated guess based upon your situation and future plans as to whether a variable or fixed loans interest rate is right for you.
-For cash loans, check out our options for you.
+However, you can make an educated guess based upon your situation and future plans as to whether a variable or fixed loan interest rate might be right for you.

 In the case of a variable loan, the interest rate that is charged on your loan varies as the market fluctuates.
-Consequently, a fixed loans interest rate is where the rate of interest or fee’s you are charged for the term of the loan remain at a fixed rate.
+Consequently, a fixed loan’s interest rate is where the rate of interest remains a fixed rate during the term of the loan.

 The benefit of a fixed rate is that it allows the borrower to predict future repayments no matter what interest rates do.
 Generally, if interest rates are low but could increase it would probably be better to lock the loan in with a fixed interest rate.

-If interest rates are lowering then it would be better to have a variable interest rate, because as the variable interest rates fall, so too will your loan interest rate.
-Even so, fixed loans rates protect borrowers from sudden increases in mortgage repayments, they are easy to understand and they are basically the same with most lenders.
+If interest rates are lowering, then it might be better to have a variable interest rate, because as the variable interest rates fall, so too will your loan interest rate.
+Even so, fixed loan rates protect borrowers from sudden increases in mortgage repayments, are easy to understand and tend to be similar among most lenders.

 Fixed loans rates are usually between 15-30 year terms, with smaller monthly interest rates.
-However this leaves the consumer paying a much greater amount of interest because it takes them longer to pay off the principle amount of their loan within the 30 year term.
+However, this leaves the consumer paying a much greater amount of interest because it takes them longer to pay off the principal amount of their loan within the 30-year term.

-Shorter term mortgages cost a lot less overall.
+Shorter-term mortgages can cost a lot less overall.

-Variable loans rates are much more complex than fixed loans rates because there are many factors that can cause your rate to fluctuate most of them out of your control.
+Variable loan rates can be more complex than fixed loan rates because there are many factors that can cause your rate to fluctuate – with most of them out of your control.